 Power Outage Guidelines

 If the power goes out, most of you panic before you manage to find your hidden torch and candles, while trying to remember if you pay your last energy bills.
-Nothing to worry because this is not the only cause of power outage.
+Nothing to worry because this is not the only cause of power outage guidelines.
 It might be due to heavy rains, storm or maybe your distributor doing their maintenance.
-It’s very inconvenient, frustrating and can be dangerous for you and for your family so, it’s better to be alert and prepare at all times.
-We have no control over power outage, but you can do a few things to lessen complication during this situation.
+It’s very inconvenient, frustrating and can be dangerous for you and for your family so, it’s better to be alert and prepare at all.

 How should you prepare for a Power Outage?

 A power outage can occur at the most inconvenient time so, it’s a good idea to be prepared for the unexpected and to have an energy plan and kit, including: